melmasri/HPprediction/README.md

     + removing tips in `tree` that do not correspond to row-species in `Z`;
     + left ordering of `Z`.

 For convenience, row parameters (gammas), and column parameters (rhos), are indicated by the variables `y` and `w`, respectively, in the output.
 If using the `distance` model or `full`, this will also include posterior samples for the phylogenetic transformation parameter `eta`.
 The uncertainty parameter is denoted by `g`, and returned only when `uncertainty=TRUE`, otherwise `NULL`.

 Specifying inital values for affinity parameters and related options in `...` is only relavent for the `full` or `affinity` model, otherwise they are ignored.
 Intial values for the `eta` parameter only apply in the `full` or `distance` model.

+`network_est()` runs two types of upper layer MCMC sampling functions.
+It runs and MCMC using the full joint distribution when the `affinity` model is used, otherwise it runs an iterated conditional modes (ICM) MCMC sampler when the `full` or `distance` models are used.
+A mode of the ICM is the conditional joint distribution of a row on all other rows of `Z`.

 ## Examples